mauricekorf/CarefullyCausal/README.md

 weighting and after weighting, respectively, using the estimated weights from the `CBPS` function and package.
 Ideally, we would like to see balancing covariates such that the difference between the means is close to zero.
-However, it should be noted that only variables are balanced that are adjusted for and thus we might still have residual confounding if we miss important confounders.
+However, it should be noted that balance can only be achieved for covariates that are adjusted for such that complete balance between the covariates (by looking at the table and plots) does not guarantee unbiased effect estimates.
+It could be that we have not included some important confounders that may be highly unbalanced between the different treatment groups and thus would mean we would have residual confounding.
+In other words, we cannot balance things we have not measured.

 ``` r
 # We can obtain covariate balance plots from the saved output object named "output"